-36. Feeding the world in a sustainable manner, especially in the context of climate change and population growth, entails food systems that ensure adaptive capacity, minimize environmental impacts, eliminate hunger, and contribute to human health and animal welfare (established but incomplete) {5.3.2.1, 6.3.2.1}.
-Pathways to sustainable food systems entail land use planning and sustainable management of both the supply/producer and the demand/consumer sides of food systems (well established) {5.3.2.1, 6.3.2.1, 6.4}.
-Options for sustainable agricultural production are available and developing further, with some having more impacts on biodiversity and ecosystem functions than others {6.3.2.1}.
-These options include integrated pest and nutrient management, organic agriculture, agroecological practices, soil and water conservation practices, conservation agriculture, agroforestry, silvopastoral systems, irrigation management, small or patch systems, and practices to improve animal welfare.
-These practices could be enhanced through well-structured regulations, incentives and subsidies, the removal of distorting subsidies {2.3.5.2, 5.3.2.1, 5.4.2.1, 6.3.2}, and--at landscape scales--by integrated landscape planning and watershed management.
-Ensuring the adaptive capacity of food production incorporates measures that conserve the diversity of genes, varieties, cultivars, breeds, landraces and species which also contribute to diversified, healthy and culturally-relevant nutrition.
+36 Feeding the world in a sustainable manner, especially in the context of climate change and population growth, entails food systems that ensure adaptive capacity, minimize environmental impacts, eliminate hunger, and contribute to human health and animal welfare (established but incomplete) {5.3.2.1, 6.3.2.1}.
+Pathways to sustainable food systems entail land-use planning and sustainable management of both the supply/producer and the demand/consumer sides of food systems (well established) {5.3.2.1, 6.3.2.1, 6.4}.
+Options for sustainable agricultural production are available and continue to be developed, with some having more impacts on biodiversity and ecosystem functions than others {6.3.2.1}.
+These options include integrated pest and nutrient management, organic agriculture, agroecological practices, soil and water conservation practices, conservation agriculture, agroforestry, silvopastoral systems, irrigation management, small or patch systems and practices to improve animal welfare.
+These practices could be enhanced through well-structured regulations, incentives and subsidies, the removal of distorting subsidies {2.3.5.2, 5.3.2.1, 5.4.2.1, 6.3.2}, and - at landscape scales - by integrated landscape planning and watershed management.
+Ensuring the adaptive capacity of food production entails the use of measures that conserve the diversity of genes, varieties, cultivars, breeds, landraces and species, which also contributes to diversified, healthy and culturally-relevant nutrition.
 Some incentives and regulations may contribute to positive changes at both the production and consumption ends of supply chains, such as the creation, improvement and implementation of voluntary standards, certification and supply-chain agreements (e.g., the Soy Moratorium) and the reduction of harmful subsidies.
 Regulatory mechanisms could also address the risks of co-option and lobbying, where commercial or sectoral interests may work to maintain high levels of demand, monopolies and continued use of pesticides and chemical inputs {5.3.2.1}.
-Non-regulatory alternatives are also important and potentially include technical assistance--especially for small-holders-and appropriate economic incentive programs for example, some payment for ecosystem services programmes and other nonmonetary instruments {5.4.2.1}.
-Options that address and engage other actors in food systems (including the public sector, civil society and consumers, grassroot movements) include participatory on-farm research, promotion of low-impact and healthy diets and localization of food systems.
-Such options could help reduce food waste, overconsumption, and demand for animal products from unsustainable production, which could have synergistic benefits for human health (established but incomplete) {5.3.2.1, 6.3.2.1}.
+Nonregulatory alternatives are also important, and potentially include technical assistance - especially for small-holders and appropriate economic incentive programs, for example, some payment for ecosystem services programmes and other non-monetary instruments {5.4.2.1}.
+Options that address and engage other actors in food systems (including the public sector, civil society, consumers and grassroots movements) include participatory on-farm research, the promotion of low-impact and healthy diets and the localization of food systems.
+Such options could help reduce food waste, overconsumption, and the demand for animal products that are produced unsustainably, which could have synergistic benefits for human health (established but incomplete) {5.3.2.1, 6.3.2.1}.